eosnetworkfoundation/grant-framework/applications/application-registry.md

 - **Total Estimated Duration:** 16 weeks
 - **Full-Time Equivalent (FTE):**  2.4 FTE
 - **Total Costs:** 229,000 USD
+- Generic: Our goal and role will be to achieve consensus on the scope at each milestone, before proceeding to the next.
+The scope of milestone 3 and beyond are not significantly impacted by metadata, governance, and smart contract delivery within the overall defined scope.

 ### Milestone 1 — Initiate Project & Agree on governance structure and Application Registry metadata